Bogomilism: Paulicians

 One of the earliest Christian dualist sects, Marcionism, originated in Armenia (in the eastern part of present Turkey).
 The church Marcion himself established appeared to die out around the 5th century, although similarities between Marcionism and Paulicianism, a sect in the same geographical area, indicate that Marcionist elements may have survived.
 Paulicianism began in the mid-7th century, when Constantine of Mananalis, basing his message solely on his personal interpretation of the New Testament, began to teach that there were two gods: a good god who had made men's souls, and an evil god who had created the entire physical universe including the human body.
 His followers, who became known as Paulicians, were not marked by extreme deviance in lifestyle compared to contemporaries, despite their belief that the world was evil, and were renowned as good fighting men.

-However, it is not certain that the Paulicians were Dualistic, as in the Key of Truth it is said that: "The Paulicians are not dualists in any other sense than the New Testament is itself dualistic.
+However, it is not certain whether Paulicianism was dualistic, as in the Key of Truth it is said that: "The Paulicians are not dualists in any other sense than the New Testament is itself dualistic.
 Satan is simply the adversary of man and God".

 In 970, the Byzantine emperor John I Tzimiskes transplanted 200,000 Armenian Paulicians to Europe and settled them in the neighbourhood of Philippopolis (today's Plovdiv, Bulgaria).
 Under Byzantine and then later Ottoman rule, the Armenian Paulicians lived in relative safety in their ancient stronghold near Philippopolis, and further northward.
 Linguistically, they were assimilated into the Bulgarians, by whom they were called pavlikiani (the Byzantine Greek word for Paulician).
 In 1650, the Roman Catholic Church gathered them into its fold.
 Fourteen villages near Nicopolis, in Moesia, embraced Catholicism, as well as the villages around Philippopolis.
 A colony of Paulicians in the Wallachian village of Cioplea near Bucharest also followed the example of their brethren across the Danube.

 Origins

-This Gnostic social-religious movement and doctrine originated in the time of Peter I of Bulgaria (927–969), seen in the modern day as a reaction against state and clerical oppression of the Byzantine church.
+This Gnostic social-religious movement and doctrine originated in the time of Peter I of Bulgaria (927–969), seen in the modern day as a reaction against state and clerical oppression by the Byzantine church.
 In spite of all measures of repression, it remained strong and popular until the fall of the Second Bulgarian Empire in the end of the 14th century.
 Bogomilism was an outcome of many factors that had arisen in the beginning of the 10th century, most probably in the region of Macedonia.
 It was also strongly influenced by the Paulicians who had been driven out of Armenia.